wondering-packet/learning-vault/Git/Exercises/E002 - Rebase.md

 # rebasing
 git checkout feature/rebase
 Switched to branch 'feature/rebase'
-Your branch is up to date with 'origin/feature/rebase'.
-git rebase main
+Your branch is up to date with 'origin/feature/rebase'.  # This means you pushed 'feature/rebase' earlier.
+This is key for the push failure below!
+YES, I AM STUPID !! git rebase main
 Successfully rebased and updated refs/heads/feature/rebase.

 # few things to note:
 # 1. see now there are 3 new commits on top of our last commit 6a01500
 # 2. commits 040432a -> 72be6f5 -> 10659aa have been replayed from the original d70242d -> a751c39 -> 4f88169 commits (in feature/rebase)
-# 3. d70242d -> a751c39 -> 4f88169 these commits have been detached & are no longer seen.
+# 3. d70242d -> a751c39 -> 4f88169 these commits should been detached & no longer be seen but since I pushed my rebase branch earlier they are still showing up in history; anyways as long as you haven't pushed your new commits - you will no longer see .
 This is why it is extremely important that you DO NOT push your commits; imagine you pushed your commit 4f88169 then someone pulled it & s/he started working on the branch, now if you rebase - the entire history will be rewritten for the branch, 4f88169 commit will get detatched & be recreated with a new commit hash.
 Now when that other user tries to push his/her changes they will get divergent history.
 git log --oneline --graph --all
-* 10659aa (HEAD -> feature/rebase, origin/feature/rebase) rebase: v3
+* 10659aa (HEAD -> feature/rebase) rebase: v3
 * 72be6f5 rebase: v2
 * 040432a rebase: v1
 * 6a01500 (origin/main, main) main: new features v2
+| * 4f88169 (origin/feature/rebase) rebase: v3
+| * a751c39 rebase: v2
+| * d70242d rebase: v1
+|/
 | * 5cfa15d (feature/logout) logout: new feature v1
 |/
-..truncating output..
+| * 1b364ef (feature/login) login: new feature v3
+| * 0de1146 login: new feature v2
+| * 1da19b5 login: new feature v1
+|/
+* 4421ab9 main: v2
+*   c3be76d Merge branch 'feature/login'
+|\
+| * 3c86970 (origin/feature/login) login: v1
+* |   f1e6f88 (origin/feature/logout) Merge branch 'main' into feature/logout
+|\ \
+| * | 826dd10 main: added signature
+| |/
+* | 821ce60 logout: v3
+* | 2f11877 logout: v2
+* | ee1a39f logout: added v1
+* | 458eafb main: readme.md
 |/
 * 4097e98 new repo for IaC
 # push all the commits